fshowalter/movielog-archive/reviews/the-visitor-1980.md

 :date: 2015-04-03
 :imdb_id: ‘’
 :grade: D+
-:pull_quote: If nothing else, _The Visitor_ left me with a strong desire to read a biography of John Huston.
+:pull_quote: _The Visitor_ left me with a strong desire to read a biography of John Huston.
 If only to understand how the legendary auteur ended up starring in a film so bizarre.
 ---
 As I see it, my job as a reviewer is threefold.
 I endeavor to describe what a given movie is about, convey a sense of the viewing experience[^1], and give you an idea of how I felt about it.